-Then (2010): Because I lived in a very isolated yet culturally diverse housing situation, I wasn’t aware of all of the cultural connections that existed between food, the actual meal times and the people themselves.
-I was also only exposed to small gatherings outside of my home stay and those mostly consisted of going out for tapas or going for a picnic.
+Then (2010): Because I lived in a very isolated yet culturally rich housing situation, I wasn’t aware of all of the cultural connections that existed between food, the actual meal times and the Spanish people themselves.
+I was also only exposed to small gatherings outside of my homestay and those mostly consisted of going out for tapas or going for a picnic.
 I chose to eat at home with my host family more because I was paying to live there and wanted to save money that way.
 I still experienced a few very intimate dining situations in the form of being invited out to dinner with a friend and her family and then being invited to have a Sunday afternoon meal with a friend and her whole family (even her grandfather was there!) after church.
-All I could do was learn first hand from the people and friends around me what was acceptable and what wasn’t.
-I left after the end of the semester feeling grateful for all of the experiences but still not won over on the whole time table of eating.
+All I could do was learn firsthand from the people and friends around me what was acceptable and what wasn’t.
+I left after the end of the semester feeling grateful for all of the experiences but still not won over on the whole timetable of eating.
 I missed the long and filling lunches when I returned to the States but I didn’t miss the late dinners.

 Now (2015): I’ve been able to participate in a number of different cultural dining situations thanks to friends that I’ve met here.
 I’ve stayed with another Spanish family where the mother also cooked but also let her kids cook if they wanted to.
 I’ve eaten Sunday afternoon meals prepared by me and my friends, both international and local.
 I’ve gone to potlucks and gone out to eat at other restaurants with diverse groups of friends.
 I’ve done tapas the Andalucian way and I’ve also done tapas the Galician way.
 I’ve now had the experience of living on my own and cooking for myself, something I have never been able to do on a regular basis here until I arrived last fall.
 I’ve been learning and cooking for almost 6 years now and while I think I have found what foods I like and how to cook them to my taste…but I am still learning on how to prepare foods and when it’s time to throw something out.
 I’ve had two instances of food poisoning now and they’ve both been my fault.
 Live and learn as they say?